nilslambertz/nilslambertz.de/README.md

 # nilslambertz.de
 Personal, minimalistic website.
-Contains link(s) to my projects.
-And of course a JavaScript-based Snake-game 🙃
+Contains links to my projects and a little Snake-game 🙃